-ALIGN is a digital platform and programme of work that is creating a global community of researchers and thought leaders, all committed to gender justice and equality.
-It provides new research, insights from practice, and grants for initiatives that increase our understanding of – and work to change – discriminatory gender norms.
+ALIGN is a digital platform and programme of work that is creating a global community of researchers, practitioners and thought leaders, all committed to gender justice and equality.
+ALIGN provides new research, insights from practice, and grants for initiatives that increase our understanding of – and work to change – discriminatory gender norms.

-Through its vibrant and growing digital platform, and its events and activities, ALIGN aims to ensure that the best of available knowledge and resources have a growing impact on harmful gender norms.
+Through this vibrant and growing digital platform, plus ALIGN events and activities, we aim to ensure the best of available knowledge and resources have a growing impact on harmful gender norms.

 What is ALIGN’s mandate?